 We are a nonprofit organization that mobilizes partners and the public to embrace the arts as a proven path towards improved personal and public health.
 Rooted in medicine and science, we develop applications for utilizing creative arts expression as a remedy to national health issues.
 Through collaborative partnerships and innovative programs, we serve communities by providing arts-based programs and resources that improve wellbeing.

 The creative arts offer a powerful lens to better understand ourselves, each other, and the world.
 Art draws us inward, allowing us a chance to improve personal health through individual reflection, expression, and action.
-Creativity also acts as a catalyst to promote interpersonal engagement that strengthens community connections and well-being.
-We utilize the arts as public health tool to improve America’s health and well-being.
+Creativity also acts as a catalyst to promote interpersonal engagement that strengthens community connections and wellbeing.
+We utilize the arts as a public health tool to improve America’s health and wellbeing.

 We believe art is a gateway to imagination and empowerment.

 We believe all people can benefit from embracing creative expression as a way to better understand ourselves and others.

 To ensure impact, we respond to challenges strategically and effectively.

 We value scientific rigor and leverage evidence-based findings throughout our work.

 We launched this signature national initiative to raise awareness of loneliness and its negative physical and mental health effects, to destigmatize loneliness, and to make programming available to address loneliness.

 Our suite of proven program solutions enable community-based organizations to use creative expression as an innovative and effective public health method for improving their community’s wellbeing.